Batomorph locomotion

-Batoids are a superorder of cartilaginous fish consisting of skates, rays and other fish all characterized by dorsoventrally flattened bodies and large pectoral fins fused to the head.
+Batomorphi is a division of cartilaginous fish consisting of skates, rays and other fish all characterized by dorsoventrally flattened bodies and large pectoral fins fused to the head.
 This distinctive morphology has resulted in several unique forms of locomotion.
-Most Batoids exhibit median paired fin swimming, utilizing their enlarged pectoral fins.
-Batoids that exhibit median paired fin swimming fall somewhere along a spectrum of swimming modes from mobuliform to rajiform based on the number of waves present on their fin at once.
-Of the four orders of Batoidae this holds truest for the Myliobatiformes (rays) and the Rajiformes (skates).
+Most batomorphs exhibit median paired fin swimming, utilizing their enlarged pectoral fins.
+Batomorphs that exhibit median paired fin swimming fall somewhere along a spectrum of swimming modes from mobuliform to rajiform based on the number of waves present on their fin at once.
+Of the extant orders of Batomorphi this holds truest for the Myliobatiformes (rays) and the Rajiformes (skates).
 The two other orders: Rhinopristiformes and Torpediniformes exhibit a greater degree of body caudal fin swimming.

 Mobuliform swimming

 Mobuliform swimming is common in pelagic Myliobatiformes species such as manta rays and is characterized by a flapping motion of the pectoral fins.
 It is very similar in appearance to flight in birds.
-Batoids that utilize mobuliform swimming can be identified by their high aspect ratios, thicker pectoral fins that taper to a point and a lateral profile that resembles a hydrofoil.
+Batomorphs that utilize mobuliform swimming can be identified by their high aspect ratios, thicker pectoral fins that taper to a point and a lateral profile that resembles a hydrofoil.
 They are highly efficient open water swimmers capable of traversing great distances at high speeds.

 The pectoral fins of a mobuliform swimming ray experience a spanwise dorsoventral deformation that is highest at the tip and a chord-wise traveling wave.
-Kinematically mobuliform swimming consists of low frequency, high amplitude fin flapping. with less than one waveform present on the fin at a time.
+Kinematically mobuliform swimming consists of low frequency, high amplitude fin flapping with less than one waveform present on the fin at a time.
 In order to increase speed pelagic rays will increase the frequency of pectoral flaps.

 Rays are at a disadvantage compared to other fish when it comes to maneuverability.
 Their rigid body gives them a high moment of inertia and their dorsoventrally flattened shape makes it difficult to maintain turns because they are unable to provide the lateral forces necessary to prevent slip.
 Banking during a turn has been exhibited across both types of median paired fin swimming and it allows them to compensate for the lack of control surface that they would have in an unbanked turn.
 Mobuliform swimmers tend to be just as maneuverable as rajiform swimmers, even though their turning mechanics are different; the former move with gliding turns while the latter move through asymmetrical undulations of the fins.
 However, some species like the Pelagic Stingray are more maneuverable because they are able to reverse the wave along their fins and even swim backwards.

 In a pelagic environment rays will encounter surface waves.
 Experimental interactions with incoming waves for Cownose rays has shown that rays will cease swimming and form a positive dihedral with their pectoral fins allowing them to maintain their position in the water column.
 When travelling in the same direction of a wave it has been shown that they will increase their speed while reducing the amplitude of their fins which indicates that they may use travelling waves to increase their swimming efficiency.